-On a new sketch book page, use the pencil gauge method to locate, lightly draw lines to define and draw the drapery.
-Spend some time.
-Erase and correct what you are doing.
-Keep correcting until you think the forms you have drawn are fairly accurate.
-Don't spend more that 20 minutes, however.
+Use a pencil to lightly draw the drapery.
+Erase and correct as you go until you think you have drawn the drapery fairly accurately.
+Don't spend more that 20 minutes.

 Now, make some of the lines dark and some lighter.
 Think of dark lines as expressing shadows and lighter lines as expressing light.
 Think--how can a black line really express this shape?
 How can I make it simple yet powerful?

 When you think the drawing is done, step back and look carefully at it.
-What could you do to make it more precise, simper, more powerful?
+What could you do to make it more precise, simpler, more powerful?